 - Be concise.
 Long sentences usually don’t work too well in radio

-- Beware of too many numbers — or give comparatives
+- Beware of too many numbers.

 - Be energetic.
 Use the active voice.
 Use punchy verbs and contractions.
 Mind your tenses — don’t switch back and forth between past and present.
 Most radio stories are done in present tense.

-9. Write your intro and don’t forget to make a picture!
+8 – Edit.
+Edit + bring in your ambient sounds.
 Music (no thanks — not this time, unless it’s actually part of the story of course!!)

 - Uploading to audio hosting/sharing site

 - How do I upload my sounds?